JosephHewitt/wardriver_rev3/README.md

 Please ensure you have a working micro SD card inserted which is formatted to FAT32.
 The Wardriver will not boot without one.

+Add the [GSM cell towers database](https://wardriver.uk/gsm_location_3) to the SD card if you want your wardriver to be able to determine its location in areas with no GPS.

 When you first boot your Wardriver after flashing, it should create a WiFi network which you can connect to using a smartphone.
 The network name and password are both ```wardriver.uk``` by default.

 Upon connecting, please visit ```http://192.168.4.1/``` in a web browser.